 Knowing where your data lives, in what format, and how you access it is important as you evaluate solutions for data consolidation.
 You’ll need to ensure any vetted tools can access and synchronize data from all your different systems and sources.

 This can also help you see where your data sets may be incomplete.
-Ask yourself whether your data includes all necessary touchpoints.
+Ask yourself whether your data includes all necessary touch points.
 For instance, are there clear gaps in audience information or missing variables that limit customization?
 Clean, comprehensive data ensures your advertising efforts are both actionable and scalable.

 Ultimately, organizing and auditing your data allows you to identify patterns that make your ad strategies more impactful.
 Structured, well-integrated data is at the heart of moving your agency from data-informed to data-powered.

-First, look at which campaign execution and management processes take up the most time for your teams.
+After drawing your campaign launch flowchart, determine which campaign execution and management processes take up the most time for your teams.
 For instance, how long does it take to manually input campaign specs for launch?
 Can teams build month-end customer reports in 30 minutes or do they need multiple hours?
 Identifying these workflow bottlenecks can help you understand where technology can take over low-value tasks so your team can focus on high-value tasks.

 Next, look at where your teams are making tradeoffs.
 Maybe they sacrifice targeting precision to get a campaign out the door faster.
 They may skip creative approval steps when refreshing hundreds of ad assets if there are too many checkpoints for launch.
 Understanding where teams compromise quality for quantity indicates that process improvements are needed.

-In addition to process inefficiencies, you should consider if your agency’s wider protocols are clear, communicated, and agreed upon across the org.
+In addition to process inefficiencies, consider if your agency’s wider protocols are clear, communicated, and agreed upon across the org.
 Any process or procedure that pulls your team away from priorities or high-value tasks should be scrutinized.

 The goal of this step isn’t to draw attention to your agency’s process inefficiencies.
 Instead, it’s an exploration of efficiency opportunities.
 Your goal is to identify where data, automation, and other technologies can have the biggest impact on productivity throughout your organization—not just at the tactical level.